Two Kinds of Light

 Frozen Beaver Pond

 A bitterly cold walk, just before sunset, on a winter camping trip, in the mountains above the Squamish River is the setting for this painting.
-I saw this shimmering isn the forest which eventually resolved into a frozen pond.
-The pond was completely frozen over with clumps of snow on top.
-I was initially drawn to the abstract quality of the floating Miro - like blobs amongst all the branches.
-Warm and cold, as well as textual contrasts, became important as the image emerged.
-I did't realize it was a beaver pond until working on the sketches back in my studio.
+I saw this shimmering light in the forest which eventually resolved into a frozen pond.
+The pond ice glowed in the fading sun and had blue clumps of snow on top.
+I was initially drawn to the abstract quality of the Miro-like blobs and line-like branches floating above this shining plane.
+Contrasts of colour temperature and texture as well as the relationship between the ice and the intertwined blobs and lines became the focus.
+I wanted to flatten everything to make the objects to read as a disturbance of a glowing field.
+I didn’t realize it was a beaver pond until working on the sketches back in my studio.
 It is the pile of branches covered in snow, on the left side, upper middle of the painting.

 Winter Morning Davis Lake